StackStorm-Exchange/stackstorm-icinga2/README.md

 * `api_state_change_password` - password for the user name mentioned above
 * `api_user` - API user name to query Icinga2 host for objects
 * `api_password` - password for the API user
+* `cert_file` - path to optional client certificate for API authentication

 You can also use dynamic values from the datastore.
 See the [docs](https://docs.stackstorm.com/reference/pack_configs.html) for more info.